uspki/policies/certificate-policy.md

 1. WebTrust for Certification Authorities, Version 2.0 or later
 2. WebTrust for Certification Authorities - SSL Baseline with Network Security, Version 2.2 or later

-Audits shall incorporate periodic monitoring and/or accountability procedures to ensure that its audits continue to be conducted in accordance with the requirements of the scheme.
+Audits shall incorporate periodic monitoring and/or accountability procedures to ensure that the audits continue to be conducted in accordance with the requirements of the scheme.

 The audit shall be conducted by a Qualified Auditor, as specified in Section 8.3.